techworldwithmurali/devops-zero-to-hero/README.md

 ### Explanation:

-1. **Agent**: The pipeline runs on any available agent (`agent any`).
+- **Agent:** `agent any` specifies that this pipeline can execute on any available agent in Jenkins.

-2. **Environment**: Defines environment variables for Artifactory URL, repository, username, and password.
-Replace `your-artifactory-url`, `your-repository`, `artifactory-username`, and `artifactory-password` with your actual Artifactory details.
-Ensure that credentials are securely managed in Jenkins.

-3. **Stages**:
-   - **Build**: Executes the Maven build (`mvn clean package`).
-Replace with the build command appropriate for your project (e.g., `gradle build` for Gradle projects).

-   - **Publish to Artifactory**: Uses the Artifactory plugin to upload artifacts (`*.jar` files in this example) to the specified repository (`libs/` directory in Artifactory).
-Adjust the `fileSpec` pattern and target as per your project's artifact structure and repository setup.

-4. **Post Build**:
-   - **Success/Failure**: Provides optional steps to execute after the pipeline completes, based on whether the pipeline succeeds or fails.
+- **Tools:** `maven "Maven-3.9.6"` ensures that the pipeline uses Maven version 3.9.6 for building the project.
+Make sure this matches the tool installation name in Jenkins Global Tool Configuration.

+- **Options:**
+  - `timestamps()`: Adds timestamps to the console output for each build step.
+  - `buildDiscarder`: Configures the build discard strategy to keep builds for 5 days and retain a maximum of 2 builds.
+  - `disableConcurrentBuilds()`: Prevents concurrent builds of this pipeline to avoid conflicts.

+- **Stages:**
+  - **Clone the repo:** Uses the Git plugin to checkout the code from the specified GitHub repository.
+  - **Build the code:** Executes Maven command `mvn clean install` to build the Maven project.
+  - **Push the artifacts to Nexus:** Uses the Nexus Artifact Uploader plugin (`nexusArtifactUploader`) to upload the built WAR artifact to the Nexus repository.

 ### Notes:

-- Ensure that the Jenkins server has the Artifactory plugin installed and configured properly.
+- Ensure that the credentials (`Github_credentails` and `Nexus-credentials`) are correctly configured in Jenkins Credentials Manager with appropriate permissions.
-- Replace `mvn clean package` with your build command (`gradle build`, `ant`, etc.) depending on your project's build tool.
+- Replace placeholders (`/var/lib/jenkins/workspace/jenkins-build-and-deploy/target/Spring3HibernateApp.war`, `http://54.173.248.84:8081`, etc.) with actual paths and URLs relevant to your setup.
-- Adjust the `fileSpec` JSON structure according to your artifact's file patterns and target directories in Artifactory.
+- Adjust `groupId`, `artifactId`, `version`, `repository`, and other parameters in `nexusArtifactUploader` according to your project's Maven configuration and Nexus repository setup.
-- Use Jenkins credentials (`credentials('credential-id')`) to securely manage sensitive information like Artifactory username and password.